thyth/go-mosh/README.md

 - `ncurses`
 - `protobuf`
+- `crypto` (Linux)

 ## Instructions

-- Install SWIG (tested with version 4.0.0)
+- Install SWIG (tested with versions 3.0.9 & 4.0.0)
 - Install required runtime libraries
 - Run `git submodule update --init` to retrieve a copy of the Mosh repository
 - Build Mosh by following the instructions within the Mosh repository
 - Use go-mosh library and build downstream project normally with `go build`

+Build is confirmed functional on macOS (darwin) and Linux platforms when using Clang toolchain.

+Note: When using go-mosh as a Go module, follow these installation instructions within the instance of go-mosh loaded into the module managed $GOPATH.